RedPillAnalytics/checkmate-examples-archive/obi/sample-12c/README.md

 -----------
-assemble - Assembles the outputs of this project. build - Execute 'metadataBuild' and 'catalogBuild' catalogBuild - Copy catalog from SCM to 'catalog/current/' and generate unarchive file 'catalog/current.catalog' clean - Deletes the build directory. metadataBuild - Build binary repository 'repository/current.rpd' from the MDS-XML repository in SCM using the 'current' configuration.
+assemble - Assembles the outputs of this project. build - Execute 'metadataBuild' and 'catalogBuild' catalogBuild - Copy catalog from SCM to 'catalog/current' and generate catalog archive file 'catalog/current.catalog'. clean - Deletes the build directory. metadataBuild - Build binary repository 'repository/current.rpd' from the MDS-XML repository in SCM.

 Build Setup tasks
 -----------------